Power Spectrum Super-Sample Covariance: Power spectrum covariance in a survey window

 which generalizes the treatment in Ref.~\cite{dePutter:2011ah}.
 Given that the fractional response function $\partial \ln P(k)/\partial \delta_b$ is typically positive and order unity, the response in $P_W(k)$ can be significantly reduced compared with $P(k)$.
 Note again that if the observable of interest does not depend on the mean density, which is the case for weak lensing shear that probes the differential gravitational field (tidal field), $P(k)$ rather than $P_W(k)$ is the relevant quantity.

 The fractional response function $\partial \ln P(k)/\partial \delta_b$ is a quantity that can be directly calculated in simulations since introducing $\delta_b$ is equivalent to simulating an FRW universe with different background densities \cite{Sirko:05,Gnedin:2011kj,Baldauf:2011bh}.
 For example, in principle for its evaluation at $z=0$ only two simulations would be required to calibrate all such effects deep into the nonlinear regime.
 Nonetheless, we find it illustrative to highlight the main features of power spectrum super-sample covariance, as well as derive {Eq.~(\ref{eq:covcon})} explicitly, analytically through the halo model.
-This will also allow us to make contact with the existing literature on this effect, namely ``beat coupling'' (BC) and ``halo sample variance'' (HSV) for its weakly and fully nonlinear incarnations.
+This will also allow us to make contact with the existing literature on this effect, ``beat coupling'' (BC) in second order perturbation theory and ``halo sample variance'' (HSV) in the deeply nonlinear regime.
 There are also terms related converting $P(k)$ to observables related to changes in the distance-redshift relation if the background mode encompasses the entire volume out to the observer.
 These in principle can affect the interpretation of baryon acoustic oscillation features (see \cite{SherwinZaldarriaga:12} for related sub-survey effects).
 We leave a more precise calibration and observational considerations to future work.

 To be comprehensive, in the Appendix we also develop the analogous formulae to describe the power spectrum covariance for a two-dimensional, density field that is obtained by projecting the three-dimensional field, weighted with a selection function, along the line-of-sight. {The formulation developed in this paper can be straightforwardly extended to covariance theory for higher-order correlation functions \citep[see][for the attempt to model the BC effect on the lensing bispectrum covariance]{Kayoetal:12}, and the {super}-sample variance effects should be similarly described by the response of the higher-order correlation to a change in the background density.}